Tied together like a knot: ecologically responsible innovation as creative praxis

 Research-creation support material

-Please see the artist residency and art project documentation below for examples of creative work that demonstrates my qualifications and the nature of my proposed research-creation project.
+Please see the artist residency and art project documentation below for examples of my artistic portfolio.
 Clicking on an image thumbnail in a gallery will open an image viewer in which the full image can be clearly viewed.

 Images have been resized to allow for easier loading in web-browsers.
 If they appear blurred, clicking to expand the gallery should resolve the issue.